How I got beautiful teeth in stunning Costa Rica and saved thousands of dollars on dental work

 On this rare day huge active Arenal volcano, which is usually covered by steam and clouds, could be clearly seen.

-At its bottom was the famed Tabicon hot springs; twelve pools and several waterfalls, supplied by millions of gallons of rushing water heated by the volcano.
+At its bottom was the famed Tabacon hot springs; twelve pools and several waterfalls, supplied by millions of gallons of rushing water heated by the volcano.

 We joined hundreds of visitors from every country including the United States in rain forest-surrounded hot pools and waterfalls.
 As we soaked in the steaming waters, years of tension melted away.